Kinship Care in Thailand

 Our work at One Sky Foundation is rooted in the belief that children belong with their families, not in institutions.
 By providing support to kinship carers, we can ensure that more children grow up in safe, loving, stable environments despite the challenges their families face.
 This approach not only protects the wellbeing of children but also strengthens the community as a whole.
 Supporting kinship care is a crucial way to keep children connected to their roots and out of institutions.

-To learn more about Kinship Care, please visit our blog Understanding Kinship Care.
+To learn more about Kinship Care, please visit MJF’s blog Understanding Kinship Care.

 Join us in supporting children, families, and communities